How To Ask for a Raise (With Script Examples)

 When is the best time of the year to ask for a raise?

 In many businesses, there are times when it is natural or convenient to talk about pay.
 Some employers may conduct annual or quarterly reviews with employees.
-If you have one coming up, your employer might already expect to discuss your compensation.
+If you have one coming up, your employer might already be inclined toward discussing your compensation.

 The end of the financial year could be another option.
-A financial year is a 12-month period that companies use for budgeting and tax reporting purposes.
-At the close of that period (the end of March is common), employers are likely making hiring and compensation plans for the next year.
+If at the close of the year's calendar for budgeting and tax reporting purposes (the end of March being common), employers are likely to be making hiring and compensation plans for the next year.

 If you see that one of these opportunities is coming up, make note of it on your calendar.
 This will give you a head start on planning for the conversation with your manager.

 Have you successfully completed a significant task or project?